Demian-Wicky/THP_W5D3_Allocine/README.md

 rails c
 ```

-You can now display all movies with the table_print gem
+You can now display all the movies with the table_print gem
 ```
 tp Movie.all
 ```